pjssilva/Robot-dance/README.md

 To run the basic model described in the report on a problem instance run the Python code `run_robot.py`.
 This code expects the input files to be located in the `data` sub-directory.
-It expects 4 input files:
+It expects 4 input files in the subdirectory `data`:

 * `basic_paramters.csv`: simple CSV file with basic parameters, one per line in the format `<parameter name>, <paramter values>`.
 The parameters are: